ManojG1978/aks-training/README.md

 ## Lab 15: Deploying Ingress

-1) Create a new namespace for ingress resources\
-`kubectl create namespace ingress-basic`
-2) Add the official stable repository for Helm\
-`helm repo add stable https://kubernetes-charts.storage.googleapis.com/`
-3) Use Helm to deploy an NGINX ingress controller
+1) Use Helm to deploy an NGINX ingress controller

 ```
+NAMESPACE=ingress-basic

+helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
+helm repo update

-helm install nginx-ingress stable/nginx-ingress \
+helm install ingress-nginx ingress-nginx/ingress-nginx --create-namespace --namespace $NAMESPACE
-    --namespace ingress-basic \
-    --set controller.replicaCount=2 \
-    --set controller.nodeSelector."beta\.kubernetes\.io/os"=linux \
-    --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux
 ```

-4) Review the services created for Ingress\
+2) Review the services created for Ingress\
 `kubectl get service -l app=nginx-ingress --namespace ingress-basic`
-5) Navigate to the Ingress folder.
+3) Navigate to the Ingress folder.
 Create two applications which will serve requests coming through Ingress\
 `kubectl apply -f k8s-ingress-sample.yaml --namespace ingress-basic`
-6) Create the Ingress Routes\
+4) Create the Ingress Routes\
 `kubectl apply -f k8s-ingress-route.yaml --namespace ingress-basic`
-7) Test the ingress controller by access the public IP created from step 3.
+5) Test the ingress controller by access the public IP created from step 3.
 Test by adding */hello-world-one* and */hello-world-two* to the URL and see the requested routed to the respective backend deployments

 [For more information, refer to the Docs sample](https://docs.microsoft.com/en-us/azure/aks/ingress-basic)